vk3txd/nko-antenna-brief/docs/NKO_UnUn_Testing.md

 ## Does VNA testing come close to testing under power?

 Yes it does.
 I find VNA testing far easier to do, but the ability to resolve actual loss is difficult.
-For an UnUn it is quite a small figure, so that error in testing and calibration reduces confidence in my VNA testing.
+For an UnUn and a bood balun the loss is quite a small figure, so that errors in testing and calibration reduces confidence in my VNA testing.

 Some people have suggested the small signal performance of a device can be very different to operation under power (with reference to an UnUn or Balun).
 I'm not seeing it.
 Sure, you can use enough power to cause insulation breakdown, or over heat a core - but absent those extreme conditions, I found a 50W key down test to produce numbers similar to a VNA.

+One thing about testing, you get an actual number you can compare.
+It is important to detail _how_ tests are done.

 ## Tests At Other SWRs